 For a customized tour of the permanent collection or special exhibitions, call 884-6441.

 Teaching Assistant Program

 Teaching Assistant (TA) positions are for 15 - 18 year olds interested in art and working with children during art camps at the Ridley-Tree Education Center.
 Becoming a TA provides young artists with professional skills in art making and art education.
 This competitive program includes an orientation, Museum tour, mentoring by a Teaching Artist, and weekly studio hours.
 For an application and more information, please contact Kendall Pata at firstname.lastname@example.org.

-Download the Spring 2015 Teaching Assistant Application here
+Download the Summer 2015 Teaching Assistant Application here

 In this seasonal internship program, teens ages 15 - 18 create hands-on art projects with working artists, learn tricks of the trade from art professionals, and gain inside information on how the Museum functions.
 Choose from fall, winter, and/or spring sessions that each feature a different Museum exhibition, professional artist, and project.
 In addition to their exposure to the professional art world, interns create interactive art projects for their peers, in order to foster an environment within the Museum that is inclusive and welcoming to other students their age.
 For more information, please contact Kendall Pata at email@example.com.